List of the first openly LGBTQ holders of political offices in Canada: Provincial and territorial

-To date, only New Brunswick has never had a person serve in its provincial legislature who was out as gay during their term in office, although Richard Hatfield was outed as gay after his death.
+As of 2024, every Canadian province and territory has elected at least one out LGBTQ member to its provincial or territorial legislature.

-The provinces of British Columbia, Alberta, Manitoba, Ontario, Nova Scotia and Quebec and the territory of Yukon have had more than one LGBT member, and all except Nova Scotia have had both gay men and lesbian women serve in the legislatures; Nova Scotia to date has only elected LGBTQ women, with no out gay men yet serving in the legislature.
-The other provinces and territories which have had out LGBT legislators have had only one each to date.
-Alberta, Manitoba and Ontario have had elected MLAs who identified as non-binary.
+The provinces of British Columbia, Alberta, Manitoba, Ontario, Nova Scotia and Quebec and the territory of Yukon have had more than one LGBT member, and all have had both gay men and lesbian women serve in the legislatures.
+The other provinces and territories have had only one each to date.
+Alberta, Manitoba, Nova Scotia, Ontario, and Yukon have also had elected MLAs who identified as non-binary.

-Some figures, including Ian Scott, Keith Norton, Phil Gillies and Dominic Agostino in Ontario, Claude Charron and Guy Joron in Quebec and Andrew Thomson in Saskatchewan, predated the firsts listed here but were not out to the general public during their time in politics.
+Some figures, including Ian Scott, Keith Norton, Phil Gillies, Dave Cooke and Dominic Agostino in Ontario, Claude Charron and Guy Joron in Quebec, Andrew Thomson in Saskatchewan and Richard Hatfield in New Brunswick, predated the firsts listed here but were not out to the general public during their time in politics.

 To date, most LGBT people who have served in provincial or territorial legislatures have represented urban districts in larger cities, while very few have ever served in a purely rural district.